reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 Then add to widget wizard attribute key 'priority' in the custom column field.
 So that system adds to the widget view information regarding priority to each feature.

+**Custom sorting*

+You can choose how components should be sorted in the table.
+Possible criteria:

+* Total
+* Passing rate
+* Custom column
+* Failed items

 > **Note:** Component Health Check widget (table view) is the first widget that uses a materialized view of PostgreSQL.
 It takes time to create it.
 So that is why information about new launches in the filter adds dynamically.
 For that reason, a user should update a widget manually by сlicking on the update button.
 On the widget, a user can see the time for the last update.